Stress is a natural part of life, as stress allows people to be aware of things they should take note of or things they should do to survive.

 - Another thing that can be caused by chronic stress is premature aging.
 Stress can, in fact, shorten things call telomeres that motivate the growth of cells, which means newer and younger cells fail to grow due to the impact of stress on the body.
 As a result, stressed people often have weak muscles, wrinkles, and poor eyesight.

 While stress is a normal part of life, it’s important to remember that stress is only useful for as long as it’s capable of helping you be aware of the things you have to do.
-If it starts becoming a part of your life that is negatively affecting your interaction with others and the perception of self-worth, then something needs to be done about your level of stress.
+If it starts becoming a part of your life that is negatively affecting your interaction with others and your perception of self-worth, then something needs to be done about your level of stress.
 The heads-up above could hopefully give you some things to watch out for in order to see if stress is becoming a negative part of your life that you need to change.

 Do remember however that this is not an end-all, be-all article about stress and your health, as what are the real risks in terms of stress can be better explained by a medical professional as well.
 Your physician can help you understand the effects of stress in your system based on your physical, mental, and emotional health.